OpenDSA/OpenDSA/RST/source/Design/Comparison.rst

 We could insist that every record have a particular method called ``.key()``.
 That seems like a good name for it!

+Some languages like Java and C++ have special infrastructure for supporting this (such as the ``Comparable`` interface in Java, which has the ``.compareTo()`` method for defining the exact process by which two objects are compared).
+But many languages like Processing and JavaScript do not.

 But what if the programmer had already used that method name for another purpose?
 An even bigger problem is, what if the programmer wants to sort the